 The National Park Service Junior Ranger program is an activity-based program conducted in national parks across the country.
 Many national parks offer young visitors the opportunity to join the National Park Service "family" as Junior Rangers.

 Lunar Ranger Booklet

-Craters of the Moon National Monument and Preserve is the only place in the universe you can become a Lunar Ranger!
-Pick up a free copy of our Lunar Ranger booklet during your visit or download a copy before you land and earn your official Lunar Ranger Mission Patch by completing the required activities.
+Craters of the Moon is the only place in the universe you can become a Lunar Ranger!
+Pick up a free copy of our Lunar Ranger booklet during your visit and earn your official Lunar Ranger Badge by completing the required activities.
 Follow in the footsteps of the astronauts by learning more about your backyard before reaching for the stars!

 Junior Ranger Walks and Talks